 Slip and Fall

 Winters in Ontario can be harsh and sometimes dangerous, too, for pedestrians.
 When property owners neglect their duty of maintaining their sidewalks and driveways, mishaps occur.
 In summer, falls can happen due to wet surfaces, spills or uneven surfaces.
 No matter the season or circumstance, many of these types of incidents could be avoided if proper care is taken on behalf of the property owner.
-If you have suffered injuries due to the property owner’s negligence, an experienced slip and fall injury lawyer at Tamming Law can help.
+If you have suffered injuries due to the property owner’s negligence, an experienced slip and fall lawyer at Tamming Law can help.
 Our team in Owen Sound & Collingwood has the expertise and knowledge to advise you on the available options if you have sustained serious injuries in a slip and fall accident.

-CAUSES OF SLIP AND FALL INJURIES
+CAUSES OF SLIP AND FALL ACCIDENTS

 Slips and falls can be caused by several factors such as: